for film screening hosts

 Do I need to Have the venue, date, and time in order to book?

 No, you don’t need to have your event details (venue, date, time), in order to book your screening.
-The details of your screening would be specified as "Coming Soon" on the film's website and newsletter, so that you can start building visibility and buzz for your event asap.
+The details of your event would be specified as "Coming Soon" where film screenings are listed, so that you can start building visibility and buzz for your event.
+Once you have your venue and date, let us know so we can help promote on the film’s website, newsletter and social media!

 WHERE CAN I HOST MY EVENT?